Feel free to explore my portfolio and reach out

 FutPro App – ZeroToHero in 2 weeks, built entirely with AI

-A full-featured app for organizing pickup soccer games—live stats, financials, team selection with AI, and more.
+A full-featured app for organizing pickup soccer games with live stats, financials, team selection with AI, and more.
 40+ paying groups.

 2025